tremor-rs/tremor-www-docs/docs/overview.md

 # Architecture Overview

-This is a short architectural overview of Tremor
+This is a short architectural overview of Tremor.

 ## Scope